 (2) The inscription on a traffic sign operates according to its tenor.

-(3) A person must comply with —

-(a) the inscription on a traffic sign erected or established under subregulation (1); or
+(3) A person must comply with the inscription on a traffic sign erected or established under subregulation (1).

+Penalty for this subregulation: a fine of $2 000.

-(b) a signal or direction by a park management officer as to the use, parking or movement of a vehicle that is addressed to the person and that is reasonably required for the regulation of traffic on the designated land.
+(4) A person must comply with a signal or direction by a park management officer as to the use, parking or movement of a vehicle that is addressed to the person and that is reasonably required for the regulation of traffic on the designated land.

-Penalty: $600.
+Penalty for this subregulation: a fine of $2 000.

+[Regulation 9 amended: Gazette 9 Sep 2016 p.
+3873.]

 10. Certain classes of vehicles prohibited

 (1) A person must not, without permission, use on the designated land —